 Simplicity should rule the day: CIOs need to take business problems, find solutions for them, increase value propositions, simplify operations and be better partners with the rest of the organizations.
 Therefore, the CIO organization shouldn't just be stocked with technologists.
 You need problem solvers, change agents, customer champions and innovators, and those who can think forward, dig deeper, see through the issues, look around and beneath the corner, and work smarter.
 The wider organization needs to provide support for assuring the skills people bring into one organization don't go to waste in the same.
 CIOs should make it easier for career growth within the wider organization.
 Further, IT has to walk the talk, in many situations, IT runs big data analytics on a business but, refuse to run them on IT itself.
 IT knows a lot about how to make applications better, more reliable, less maintenance, easier to change, but you don't seem to want to make that a reality.
 So IT has to look at itself, improve its own agility and effectiveness, and amplify best practices into the enterprise scope.

 CIOs have to bridge the communication gaps: Most of the businesses executives have no idea how complicated corporate technology is.
 They don’t have to understand how complex IT system is.
 Most CIOs don't know how to sell the value of what their teams deliver.
 Ineffective communication happens when a CIO has one way of thinking and other execs think in a different way.
 Most CIOs come up through the ranks on the technical side and think differently than the other executives – In many ways, they speak a different language with the different way of thinking.
 The question is not only how to deliver the message but also what message to deliver.
 If a CIO sees issues or opportunity he/she shall deliver a message to the colleagues on C-level and convince them to support his/her idea.
-In the case of competition for resources, that competition shall be for company benefit, not CIO benefit.
+In the case of competition for resources, that competition shall be for the company benefit, not the CIO benefit.

 CIOs must set the principles, guideline and rules to run a digital IT: IT is in the middle of a sea change, it is important to realize that there are basic principles and rules that make it work.
 But the self-centered "our jobs are hard" line only isolates IT more.
 Make a list of the positives and negatives for each.
 Regarding negatives, challenge whether it really is a problem.
 Is there a way to work through it?
 Make sure that nothing is dismissed due to out of date beliefs or the natural human emotions.
 Understand your organization’s strategic goals and initiatives.
 What are you doing that doesn't specifically support them?
 Work toward getting all of those tasks off of your plate.
 What can you delegate to your team? - Delegate and let them do their jobs.
 Also, make sure that the external customers who purchase products or services have a great experience relating to any IT systems that impact them.
 And that doesn't mean continually bombarding them with how good IT is.
 It means involving them enough in the process so they see your success as their success.